starcatbrands/service-policies/terms_of_service.md

 ### 13. Contact Us
 1. If you have any questions about these Terms, please contact us at: `legal@starcatbrands.com`.
-2. If you wish to make any complaint or claim with respect to the Services, please contact us at: `hello@starcatbrands.com`
+2. If you wish to make any complaint or claim with respect to the Services, please contact us at `hello@starcatbrands.com` with the subject line “Service Complaint.”
 3. When submitting a complaint, please provide a brief description of the nature of your complaint and the specific SCB Service(s) to which your complaint relates.